SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 ## JOINS

-Naturally, when we work with the database we would need to link our tables.
+Naturally, when working with the database, we should link our tables.

-With **JPQL** we have to declare the **JOIN clauses** by ourselves.
+With **JPQL**, we have to declare the **JOIN clauses** by ourselves.

-Luckily it's not a hard task, as long as we are familiar with how **JOINS** work, as Spring-Data is smart enough to find the criteria by which the tables should be joined.
+As long as we are familiar with how **JOINS** work, Spring Data knows how to find the criteria to join the table by.

 Join available in JPQL: